dfbarrero/aiCourse/assignments/r2p2/introduction.md

 3.- Open the telecom controller source code (*r2p2/controllers/telecom_controller.py*) and understand its code.

-4.- Modify the telecom controller and print in the screen the distance measures.
+4.- Modify the telecom controller and display the distance measures.

-5.- Modify the telecom controller and print in the screen the odometry.
+5.- Modify the telecom controller and display the odometry.

 ## Wall following behaviour